PrefectHQ/prefect/docs/tutorials/dask-executor.md

 #### Adaptive scaling

-One nice feature of using a `DaskExecutor` is the ability to scale adaptively to the workload.
+One nice feature of using a `DaskTaskRunner` is the ability to scale adaptively to the workload.
 Instead of specifying `n_workers` as a fixed number, this lets you specify a minimum and maximum number of workers to use, and the dask cluster will scale up and down as needed.

-To do this, you can pass `adapt_kwargs` to `DaskExecutor`.
+To do this, you can pass `adapt_kwargs` to `DaskTaskRunner`.
 This takes the following fields:

 - `maximum` (`int` or `None`, optional): the maximum number of workers to scale